 What are your key considerations when selecting a Bluetooth headset?
-For most buyers, its either acoustics, comfort, form factor, features, aesthetics, connection style, or compatibility with applications and devices.
+For most buyers, it’s either acoustics, comfort, form factor, features, aesthetics, connection style, or compatibility with applications and devices.
 However, one critical element not too many buyers stop to consider is what kind of security features, if any, are on the headset.
-For example, 85%1 of users feel Bluetooth provides secure communications, but in today’s increasingly IoT world, threats are more sophisticated.
+For example, 85% of users feel Bluetooth provides secure communications, but in today’s increasingly IoT world, threats are more sophisticated.
 Most people consider headsets to be basic devices that provide nice features and connect to our smartphones or laptops; however, they actually play an integral part in providing secure and reliable communications.
-Like other smart devices, most modern headsets run complex software, leaving them vulnerable to attacks if those are not secured properly, especially with the amount of data moving between the paired devices.
+Like other smart devices, most modern headsets run complex software, leaving them vulnerable to attacks if they are not secured properly, especially with the amount of data moving between the paired devices.
+Headset Security

 We have all seen users put a piece of tape to cover their webcam, or maybe you have even done that yourself.
 More cautious users also worry about their devices’ microphones being hacked.
 Headsets can also be hacked to perform unintended operations like volume changes and skipping tracks to more serious attacks like recording your audio and theft of personal information.